artic92/linkedin_profile/experience_evoleo.md

 * working with SpaceWire RMAP as per ECSS-E-ST-50-52C
 * working with AMBA 3 AHB-Lite specification
 * mentored junior engineers
+* managed code versioning and releasing
 * managed a team of three
 * production of project deliverables
 * production of internal documentation
 * regular meeting and reviews with the customer
-* activities planning within the team
+* day-to-day activities planning
 * digital design for Microsemi RTAX-S/SL radiation-tolerant FPGAs
 * digital design for Microsemi proASIC industrial FPGAs
 * unit and system-level testing